 The first step in drying a dog after a bath is to prepare a towel.
 A large dog may require two or three towels.
-Ensure that you dry your dog thoroughly with the towel, but avoid rubbing too hard.
+Ensure that you dry your dog thoroughly with the towel, but avoid rubbing it too hard.
 Rubbing creates tangles and can leave the fur even more matted.
 Instead, use a squeegee method to dry your dog’s coat.
 Start from the head and work your way down to the tail and belly.

-Force Dryers for drying a dog after bath time are an excellent option for home grooming.
+Force Dryers for drying a dog after bath time is an excellent option for home grooming.
 These blow dryers have a high air-flow rate and variable speed settings.
 They also produce warm air without a heating element, protecting the coat from excessive heat.
 Force Dryers for drying a dog after bath time can also help straighten a pup’s coat as it dries, which is ideal if you want to style your pup’s hair.

 When using a force dryer for drying a dog after a bath, it is essential to avoid aiming the nozzle directly at your pet’s face.
 This will reduce the force and avoid hurting sensitive areas such as ears, eyes, and genitals.
 Instead, hold the dryer near the butt, and work your way toward the face and ears.